 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
 Each thread must be 400 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
-Each reply must be 150 words.
-Required Reading.
-The student will read all required texts submit a reading report which will list all related materials read during the course listed with title, author, and pages read.
+Each reply must be 200 words.
+(MLO A & B)

 - biblical texts that appear to have special relevance to the topic.